 We are not obliged to appoint a data protection officer.
-You can reach the contact person under: datenschutz@@docx.de or our postal address with the addition "the data protection officer".
+You can reach the point of contact at: email@example.com or via our postal address, addressed to "The Data Protection Controller".

-Our website collects a number of general data and information with each call.
+Our website collects a range of general data and information every time it is accessed.
 This general data and information is stored in the log files of the web server.

-When using this general data and information, no conclusions are drawn about the person concerned.
-This information is used only to correctly deliver the content of our website, to optimize the content of the website and advertising for it, to ensure the long-term functionality of our IT systems and the technology of our website, and to provide law enforcement authorities with the information necessary for law enforcement in the event of a cyber-attack.
-This anonymous data and information is therefore evaluated both statistically and with the aim of increasing data protection and data security within the company in order to ultimately ensure an optimum level of protection for the personal data processed.
-The anonymous data of the server log files are stored separately from all personal data provided by a data subject.
+When using this general data and information, no conclusions are drawn about the data subject.
+This information is only required to deliver the content of our website correctly, to optimise the content of the website as well as the advertising for it, to ensure the permanent functionality of our IT systems and the technology of our website, and to provide law enforcement authorities with the information required for prosecution in the event of a cyber attack.
+Therefore, the data and information collected anonymously will be evaluated statistically on the one hand, and with the aim of increasing the data protection and data security of the enterprise on the other hand, in order to ensure an optimal level of protection for the personal data processed by the enterprise.
+The anonymous data of the server log files are stored separately from any personal data provided by a data subject.

 2.1 Scope of the processing of personal data

-We collect and use the personal data of our users only to the extent necessary to provide a functional website and our content and services.
-The collection and use of personal data of our users takes place regularly only with the consent of the user.
-An exception applies in those cases in which it is not possible to obtain prior consent for actual reasons and the processing of the data is permitted by statutory provisions.
+As a matter of principle, we collect and use personal data of our users only insofar as this is necessary for the provision of a functional website as well as our contents and services.
+The collection and use of our users' personal data regularly takes place only with the user's consent.
+An exception applies in those cases where obtaining prior consent is not possible for factual reasons and the processing of the data is permitted by legal regulations.

 2.2 Legal basis for the processing of personal data

-Insofar as the processing of personal data is necessary to fulfil a legal obligation to which our company is subject, Art.
-6 para.
-1 lit. c DS-GVO is the legal basis.
+Insofar as the processing of personal data is necessary for the fulfilment of a legal obligation to which our company is subject, Art.
+6 (1) lit. c GDPR is the legal basis.

-If the processing is necessary to safeguard a legitimate interest of our company or a third party and if the interests, fundamental rights and fundamental freedoms of the data subject do not outweigh the first-mentioned interest, Art.
-6 para.
-1 lit. f DS-GVO serves as the legal basis for the processing.
+If the processing is necessary to protect a legitimate interest of our company or a third party and the interests, fundamental rights and freedoms of the data subject do not outweigh the first-mentioned interest, Art.
+6 (1) lit. f GDPR serves as the legal basis for the processing.

-The personal data of the person concerned will be deleted or blocked as soon as the purpose of storage no longer applies.
-In addition, the data may be stored if the European or national legislator has provided for this in EU regulations, laws or other provisions to which the person responsible is subject.
-The data shall also be blocked or deleted if a storage period prescribed by the aforementioned standards expires, unless it is necessary for further storage of the data for the conclusion or performance of a contract.
+The personal data of the data subject shall be deleted or blocked as soon as the purpose of the storage ceases to apply.
+Furthermore, storage may take place if this has been provided for by the European or national legislator in Union regulations, laws or other provisions to which the person responsible is subject.
+Data will also be blocked or deleted if a storage period prescribed by the aforementioned standards expires, unless there is a need to continue storing the data for the conclusion or performance of a contract.